 Once you’ve finished drying out the headlight unit and making any repairs, or have simply bought a new unit, be sure to follow all instructions on installation, plug in all electrical connectors and test that everything works properly again.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on headlight condensation, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr